Course Catalog

 1 credit

 What was Pompeii like in the first century A.D.?
 Students in this course will be introduced to the language and culture of the Romans by the family of Lucius Caecilius Iucundus, a banker whose home survived the eruption of Mt.
 Vesuvius.
-In this course, students will learn to read for comprehension and develop an understanding of the history and culture of Roman civilization.
+In this course, students will learn to read for comprehension and develop an understanding of Roman civilization's history and culture.

 Latin II